Joao2Pereira1/Wallpapers/README.md

 Featuring anime, landscapes, cyberpunk, pixel art and more.
 This collection is regularly updated with new wallpapers.
 If you enjoy it, consider giving the repository a ⭐ to stay updated and support the project.

-> To make it easier to view the wallpapers in each folder or directory, there is a file named README.md that displays previews of all the wallpapers contained in the directory.
-Also i you want to download all wallpapers at once, use the release.
+Each folder has a README.md file where you can preview all the wallpapers before downloading them.
+To download the entire collection at once, just check the Releases section!

+> 🤝🏻 Want to contribute?
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) to see how you can add your own wallpapers to the collection!

 ## Categories